directormac/directormac.github.io/README.md

 if its on a seperate repo e.g `username.github.io/specialpage` and repo name is `specialpage` appen the following into the `svelte.config.js`

+TODO Edit based on new conflig on svelte.config.js

 ```diff
 import adapter from "@sveltejs/adapter-static";